s18k/Active-Learning/README.md

 <h3 align="center"> How to Run</h3>

 - Select the Classifier Algorithm, the Query Strategy and give the number of samples you wish to label.
-Then select the training / testing dataset in Zip or RAR format
+Then select the training / testing dataset in Zip format

 <p align="center">
 <img src="images/Screenshot (490).png" align="center" width="900"> <br>